 No, unless they have a search warrant signed by a judge listing those items.
-ICE agents often ask people to gather up their travel documents during an arrest.
+ICE agents often ask people to give over their travel documents during an arrest.
 They are only doing this to help the government try to deport you.
 Say, "I don't want to bring my documents" or "I don't want to give anything over."

-It will not hurt you to bring valid U.S.-issued documents like a drivers' license or green card.
-DO NOT give them false or invalid documentation (e.g. fake Social Security card or expired immigration visa).
+It will not hurt you to bring valid U.S.-issued documents like a driver's license or green card.
+DO NOT give them false or invalid documentation, such as a fake Social Security card or expired immigration visa.
 If you exercise your rights and they take your documents or photograph them, tell your lawyer.